High tech imaging to deliver the best possible care

 High quality diagnostic imaging services at Fairview Lakes Medical Center help physicians see inside your body to provide the right diagnosis and best possible treatment.
-The days of developing film and transporting X-rays are gone.
-Digital technology allows us to create top quality images quickly and send them easily throughout the Fairview system.

 To schedule an appointment for an outpatient procedure in our imaging department, call us at 651-982-7630.